-I accidentally read only books by ladies this month, and I am quite pleased.
+I accidentally read only books by women this month, and I am quite pleased.

 Also this month: the introduction of the new genre system.
 As I have perpetually complained, I have not yet hit upon a genre categorization system that I am totally happy with.
 I’m going to experiment this year with the Writing Excuses podcast’s Elemental Genres system.
 They describe eleven genre elements that can combine to describe essential aspects of plot, character, and setting.
 They are listed and described in detail on their website, and are: wonder, idea, adventure, horror, mystery, thriller, humor, relationship, drama (meaning character study/development, the term drama is misleading by the pod’s own admission and I’ll be calling it character), issue, and ensemble.
 These can be endlessly recombined and some books might get two.